Police Pull Over 69-Year-Old Dionicio Fierros, Find 800 Pounds Of Stolen Lemons In His Car

 “While other states have their own agricultural intrigue — cattle rustlers in Texas, tomato takers in Florida — few areas can claim a wider variety of farm felons than California, where ambushes on everything from almonds to beehives have been reported in recent years.
 Then there is the hardware: diesel fuel, tools and truck batteries regularly disappear in the Central Valley, the state’s agricultural powerhouse, where high unemployment, foreclosures and methamphetamine abuse have made criminals more desperate, officials say.”

 Authorities in Southern California said the farm thieves did not discriminate.
-There were thefts in more poverty-stricken areas as farm raiders searched for crops and copper to sell, and also hit the more well-to-do areas like the Napa Valley, where thieves targeted the grape crops that fueled the local wine industry.
+There were thefts in poverty-stricken areas as farm raiders searched for crops and copper to sell, and well-to-do areas like the Napa Valley, where thieves targeted the grape crops that fueled the local wine industry.

 Some of the thieves were even farmers themselves, sometimes caught stealing from the larger and more well-producing farms, the New York Times report noted.

 Because many of these crimes take place in rural and sparsely populated areas, local police departments have set up task forces specifically to investigate farm thefts.
-It appeared to be one of these investigations that nabbed the alleged lemon thief last week.
+It appears to be one of these investigations that nabbed the alleged lemon thief last week.

 The alleged lemon theft garnered national headlines this week, largely for the unusual nature of the crime and the high volume of lemons that had been stolen.